If you want to win more games in Madden 23, you need to know how to force turnovers on defense.

 No matter what game mode you are playing, whether it’s MUT, Franchise mode, or even Superstar KO mode, you are going to need to be able to consistently take the ball away from your competitors in order to win.

-The two main ways to turn the ball over in the game of football (and thus, also in the game of Madden) is through fumbles and interceptions.
-There are also safeties which aren’t direct turnovers but the end result is similar, so we’ll touch on them slightly as well.
+The two main ways to turn the ball over in football (and thus, also in the game of Madden) are fumbles and interceptions.
+There are also safeties that aren’t direct turnovers but the end result is similar, so we’ll touch on them slightly as well.

 Here are the best tips and tricks to force turnovers in Madden 23.

 If you want to force more fumbles in Madden 23 then you’ll first need to add defensive players (particularly linebackers and safeties) to your roster who have a knack for doing just that.
 The most important ratings in forcing fumbles are; hit power, tackling, and pursuit.
 I recommend prioritizing hit power if you want a lot of forced fumbles.

 You should also look for players with the “Avalanche” zone ability which means that when that specific player is “in the zone”, all hit sticks performed while running downhill automatically result in a forced fumble.
 Bobby Wagner is a great example of a player with this ability.